nnamdei/point-of-sale-system/readme.md

-## Sales Management System
+## Point of Sale Management System

-This application is for managing goods or products.
+This application is for managing goods or products and their sales.
 It can be used in supermarket or stores.

 ## What it can do